CloudLabs-MOC/mslearn-azure-developer/instructions/azure-app-service/02-app-service-deployment-slots.md

     ![](./media/02/D5.png)

 ## Task 3: Deploy to App Service Using `az webapp up`

+In this task, you will deploy the sample HTML application to Azure App Service using the Azure CLI.

 1. In the cloud shell command-line pane, enter the following command to sign into Azure.
 Click on the **Link (1)** and copy the **code (2)** provided.